-Syrian army tightens grip on key town after rebel withdrawal
+Syrian army poised to take key town after rebel withdrawals

 Syrian government forces stepped up military operations against the northwestern region in late April, in an offensive that has killed hundreds of people and forced hundreds of thousands of people to flee toward the Turkish border.

-Assad has defeated his rebel opponents across much of the country with help from Russian and Iran-backed forces.
+After eight years of conflict, Assad has defeated his rebel opponents across much of the country with help from Russian and Iran-backed forces.

+Russia has military servicemen stationed on the ground in the Idlib region and is following the situation there closely, Interfax news agency cited Foreign Minister Sergei Lavrov as saying on Tuesday.
+He said any attacks carried out by militants in Idlib’s de-escalation zone would be forcefully suppressed.

 LONG-HELD REBEL TOWN

 Khan Sheikhoun has been in rebel hands since 2014.
-The opposition’s territorial foothold in neighboring Hama dates back to the earliest days of the eight-year conflict.
+The opposition’s territorial foothold in neighboring Hama dates back to the earliest days of the civil war.

 Russian-backed Syrian government advances around Khan Sheikhoun had threatened to encircle rebel fighters in their last remaining territory in northern Hama, including the towns of Latamneh and Kafr Zeita.
 Local activists and the Observatory said the rebels had quit those towns.

 The Turkish military convoy was targeted in an air strike on Monday after it entered the territory.
 Rebel sources said the Syrian government had targeted it.